 - Pro from $79 / lifetime

 ShadowMaker Free is 100% free for personal (non-commercial) use.
 ShadowMaker Pro is available with several licensing options, including a perpetual license priced at $79.
-More information on all editions can be found via the official MiniTool website.
+More information on all ShadowMaker editions can be found via the official MiniTool website.

 6) Hasleo Backup Suite Free

-Also bundled in this free-to-use backup tool is a highly useful disk cloning module which allows for the direct cloning of disks and partitions (including active system disks).
-Whilst a powerful addition in its own right, this disk cloning module also supports editing and optimising target disks including editing partition sizing, automatically expanding partitions when using a larger target disk and even converting MBR disks to GPT partition tables when required.
+Also bundled within this free-to-use backup tool is a highly useful disk cloning module which allows for the direct cloning of disks and partitions (including active system disks).
+Whilst a powerful addition in its own right, this disk cloning module also supports editing and optimising target disks including editing partition sizing, automatically expanding partitions when using a larger target disk and even converting MBR disks to GPT partition tables as required.

-- 100% Free-to-Use
+- 100% Free-to-use

 - Automatic scheduling